rklymentiev/py-for-neuro/chapters/chapter0.md

     flush: whether to forcibly flush the stream.
 ```

 However, what should you do if you don't know which function can help if solving an issue (for example, how to calculate average in Python)?
-In such case Google search will help.
-Most of the questions the questions you have have been asked online before you.
+In such a case Google search will help.
+Most of the questions you have were asked online before you.
 The best way to get the solution to your problem is Stack Overflow.
-Data Science has a great online community which is happy to help.
+Data Science has a great online community that is happy to help.

 <center><img src="stackoverflow.png" width="500"></img></center>